-In this lesson we will be comparing our unseen fiction texts and looking at how the two writers’ perspectives influence the way they write their accounts of being trapped.
+In this lesson, we will compare our unseen fiction texts and look at how the two writers' perspectives influence the way they write their accounts of being trapped.
 We will break down the task and first establish key similarities and differences in their attitudes.
 We will then use a planning frame to read extracts from the two texts and select our evidence.
-You will have an opportunity to write up your response using a framework to support your answer.
-At the end of the lesson, you can check your response against our success criteria and a model answer.
+We will have an opportunity to write up our responses using a framework to support our answers and check our responses against a success criteria and model answer.

-In this lesson, we'll be continuing our reading of unseen non-fiction texts, this week looking at a pre-1900 extract from the pioneering Victorian explorer and naturalist, Isabella Bird.
-As usual with our first reading, we will be tracking the events and responding to a series of prompts to develop our understanding of the text.
-At the end of the lesson, we will reflect on the ‘Big Picture’ issues the text has presented by considering the 4 Conflicts.
+In this lesson, we will continue our reading of unseen non-fiction texts.
+We will look at a pre-1900 extract from the pioneering Victorian explorer and naturalist, Isabella Bird.
+We will track the events and respond to a series of prompts to develop our understanding of the text.
+At the end of the lesson, we will reflect on the 'Big Picture' issues the text has presented by considering the 4 Conflicts.

-In this lesson, we'll be following our process for analysing a writer’s language use by examining the final part of our extract from Isabella Bird’s The Hawaiian Archipelago.
-As usual, we will ensure that we have selected ‘rich’ and connecting evidence that allows us to build our analysis before completing a slow write.
-We will then be checking our progress against our criteria and examining a model response.
+In this lesson, we will analyse Isabella Bird's language use in the final part of our extract from The Hawaiian Archipelago.
+We will ensure that we have selected 'rich' and connecting evidence that allows us to build our analysis before completing a slow write.
+We will then check our progress against our criteria and examine a model response.

-In this lesson, we’ll be looking at viewpoint or discursive writing.
-We'll be exploring a question that will build on our unseen non-fiction reading which gave us individuals who could be considered inspirational.
-We will be considering the statement: “People who save lives, or help improve the lives of others, are the true role models of today.”
-Today, we will examine a response to this statement and consider how it has been constructed.
+In this lesson, we will look at viewpoint or discursive writing.
+We will consider the statement: 'People who save lives, or help improve the lives of others, are the true role models of today'.
+Today, we will examine a model response to this statement and consider how it has been constructed.

-In this lesson, we'll be looking at planning techniques that will help us generate ideas as well as produce a balanced and thoughtful viewpoint essay plan.
-We will do this by looking to the Greeks and learning about ‘logos’, ‘ethos,’ ‘pathos’ and ‘kairos’.
-You will then have an opportunity to start creating a plan using a framework to help sequence your ideas.
+In this lesson, we will look at planning techniques that will help us generate ideas as well as produce a balanced and thoughtful viewpoint essay plan.
+We will do this by looking to the Greeks and learning about 'logos', 'ethos,' 'pathos' and 'kairos'.
+We will then have an opportunity to start creating a plan using a framework to help sequence our ideas.

-In this lesson, we'll return to our essay plan and look at how to build the main body of our response, thinking about the function of the paragraph, the desired effect on the reader and the types of rhetorical devices that might be best to choose.
-We'll do this as a slow write to give you time to think about your options.
-At the end of the lesson, we’ll critique our writing and compare to the model answer for fluency and control.
+In this lesson, we will return to our essay plan and look at how to build the main body of our response, thinking about the function of the paragraph, the desired effect on the reader and the types of rhetorical devices that might be best to choose.
+We will do this as a slow write to give us time to think about our options.
+At the end of the lesson, we will critique our writing and compare to the model answer for fluency and control.

-In this lesson, we'll look at how to ensure we write an effective conclusion by reviewing examples and looking at the features and function of a final paragraph in a viewpoint essay.
-You will have an opportunity to experiment before completing your essay.
-You will then complete a final review and commentary of your own work.
+In this lesson, we will look at how to ensure we write an effective conclusion by reviewing examples and looking at the features and function of a final paragraph in a viewpoint essay.
+We will have an opportunity to experiment before completing our essays.
+We will then complete a final review and commentary of our own work.

 Units in English